Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 Which is part of the administration's reaction to the whole event, right?

-For Matt Walsh and the others to go on the Charlie Kirk show and give speeches in in memorium to him, to his audience as a kind of way of respectfully closing out the show.
+Which is, you know, it's completely normal and understandable and respectful for his friends to, like JD Vance, for Matt Walsh and the others to go on the Charlie Kirk show and give speeches in memoriam to him, to his audience, as a kind of way of respectfully closing out the show.

-But I saw on the 21st, so that would be what Sunday, that there's going to be a big memorial for Charlie Kirk where they all go around giving speeches and loads of people who knew him.
+But I saw on the 21st, so that would be what, Sunday, that there's going to be a big memorial for Charlie Kirk where they all go around giving speeches and loads of people who knew him.

-Donald Trump's going to be there, JD Vance is going to be there.
+JD Vance is going to be there.

 And I saw it going around on social media like it was some kind of big PR WrestleMania style event.